 So the questions must turn to what has gone wrong, and what has caused such a large profit miss.
 From the interims we get this:

-So while Densitron has pretty much been fairly stagnant, the real damage has occurred in the Gaming divisions, which accounts for almost all the decrease in revenues.
-Specifically it mentions a slowdown in Australia and a loss of business, but this has been going on for some time, which we can see from the last annual report:
+So while Densitron has pretty much been fairly stagnant, the real damage has occurred in the Gaming divisions.
+These account for almost all the decrease in revenues.
+Specifically it mentions a slowdown in Australia and a loss of business.
+This has been going on for some time, which we can see from the last annual report:

 Revenues from Australia have taken quite a large tumble, and it is the UK that has picked up most of this.
 There was good growth in other areas last year, so it could be logical that for a large fall in revenues, more than one area is affected.
 But this comment demonstrates that key customer concentration is an issue, and the report quotes: